 QUESTION: “Imagineer” unto itself is not a job title.
 Can you give some example job titles that people actually perform while at Walt Disney Imagineering?

-DON CARSON: There’s countless numbers of them.
-The closest to me was show design and concept design.
+DON CARSON: There are countless numbers of them.
+The closest to me were show design and concept design.
 There’s producers, production designers, dimensional designers – they’re responsible for the models -, sculpting, painting, various audio engineers, show writing – who are responsible for not only coming up with the scripts but also for recording all the talent, bringing that talent in and all the sound effects and the orchestration as well.
-There’s people who are responsible for making sure that the props are purchased.
+Some people are responsible for making sure that the props are purchased.
 Prop purchaser is a full-time job for somebody who hunts the world for anything from pirate cannons to bird cages to fill the theme parks.
 There’s just no end to the types of jobs that are there.

 QUESTION: What about personality?
 Is there an Imagineering culture that would help someone get in if they were a certain type of person?

 DON CARSON: Someone who’s a huge fan and is very verbal about it is probably less apt to get in because really you’re there to do the job.
 In fact, I’ve known people working in the industry who actually don’t like, necessarily, going to theme parks, but they’re marvelous designers.
 They’re really, really good storytellers.